sandrodegiorgi/rbs-openai-simple-docker/README.md

-Here's the README with the footnote included as a final section, along with a mention of the MIT license.

----

 # rbs-openai-simple-docker

 This repository is an **experimental RBS-AI test bed** for web-service-like access to the OpenAI API.
 It serves as a simple proof of concept, demonstrating how assistants can support specific use cases, such as an assistant focused solely on encryption or other specialized topics.
 Additionally, it includes a tab for image generation.